BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 The response payload is a JSON object, whose attributes are vectors of data values, named for their column heading.

+### API Version ###

+`/api_version`

+Returns JSON response with attribute 'api_version', equals to the current api version (String).
+This same version string is returned as part of the response to a successful authentication request.

+>**Example URL:** /api/api_version

 ### BMDE Versions ###

 `/metadata/bmde_versions`

 Returns a list of the BMDE standards versions available (e.g. BMDE2.00-ext is the extensive version containing all available fields, and BMDE-MKN-2.00 is a version designed for Monarch datasets).
-Most datasets in NatureCounts are based on BMDE2.00.

 >**Example URL:** /api/metadata/bmde_versions